kpi-ua/CodeStyle/CSharp/README.ru.md

 {
 }
 ```
-Почему: consistent with the Microsoft's .NET Framework and easy to remember.
+Почему: consistent with the Microsoft's.NET and easy to remember.

 ### Prefix interfaces with the letter I.  Interface names are noun (phrases) or adjectives